top of page

 • Objective: Equip students with a robust defense of Catholic doctrine using reason, scripture, and history.

-Weeks 1-2: Introduction to Apologetics and Philosophy
+Weeks 1-2: Introduction to Apologetics and Metaphysics

-• Reading: Preface, Unit 1, Chapter 1.1 (Metaphysics, Epistemology and Logic)
+• Reading: Preface, Unit 1, Chapter 1.1 (Metaphysics and Epistemology, pp. 1-2)

 Week 3-4: Faith, Reason, and God’s Existence

-• Reading: Unit 1, Chapter 1.2 (Faith, Reason, and the Existence of God)
+• Reading: Unit 1, Chapter 1.2 (Faith, Reason, and the Existence of God, p.
+14)

 Weeks 5-6: Attributes of God and Objections

-• Reading: Unit 1, Chapter 1.3 (The Attributes of God, and Objections)
+• Reading: Unit 1, Chapter 1.3 (The Attributes of God, and Objections, p.
+25)

 Week 7-8: Jesus Christ in the New Testament

-• Reading: Unit 2, Chapter 2.1 (Jesus Christ, the God of the New Testament)
+• Reading: Unit 2, Chapter 2.1 (Jesus Christ, the God of the New Testament, p.
+37)

 Week 9: Yahweh in the Old Testament